 Wet blasting ensures:

 - a strong reduction of bacterial growth and microbial contamination in your production process;

 - significant improvement of the cleanability.

-In fact, according to TNO, certain bacteria actually adhere better to extremely smooth surfaces (Ra value ≤ 0,2 µm)!
-Therefore, with the hygienic wet blasting process, surfaces that are ‘too smooth’ are slightly roughened to give them the ideal characteristics.
+According to TNO, certain bacteria adhere better to particularly smooth surfaces (Ra value ≤ 0.2 µm).
+Therefore, in the hygienic wet blasting process, the 'too smooth' surface is slightly roughened, so that it meets these ideal properties.
 The final Ra value is approximately 0.3 to 0.6 µm.
-Moreover, this ‘green’ treatment does not involve the use of any environmentally harmful chemical products.

 Wet blasting or dry blasting

 During dry blasting, with glass beads for example, the impact of the blasting agent actually breaks open the surface.
 The surface is then clean, but because the resulting surface has an open structure, it is susceptible to scratching, corrosion and adhesion of contaminants.